 The machine to which you assign the mount server role must meet the following requirements:

-- You can assign the role of a mount server to Microsoft Windows machines (physical or virtual).
+- You can assign the role of a mount server to a Microsoft Windows server (physical or virtual).

 - You can assign the role of a mount server to 64-bit machines only.